Deploying and Demonstrating a 3D Cultural Heritage Space

 August 2016 - October 2016

 As part of the Amsterdam Dance Event the Distribute and Interactive of CWI was asked to utilize technology to explore how the club of the future could react to the levels of excitement of the clubbers.
-The group developed a system that could capture the energy levels of the crowd and feed them in real time to a visualisation engine as well as alter the stimuli of a room to match the activity levels of the crowd.
-Furthermore, the logged data was summarised in personal experience summary artefacts, delivered to the guests after the event.
+The group developed a system that could capture the energy levels of the crowd and feed them in real time to a visualization engine as well as alter the stimuli of a room to match the activity levels of the crowd.
+Furthermore, the logged data was summarized in personal experience summary artifacts, delivered to the guests after the event.